The Different Types of Sponges for Cleaning

-Abrasive sponges are made out of an abrasive material, such as plastic, and are very effective for cleaning grills, some outdoor furniture and cookware.
-Because there are different levels of toughness, be sure to read the packaging carefully to pick the right one for your surface areas.
+Abrasive sponges are made from an abrasive material, such as plastic, and are very effective for cleaning grills, some outdoor furniture and cookware.
+Because there are different levels of toughness, be sure to read the packaging carefully to pick the right abrasive sponge for your surface areas.

 Combo cellulose and abrasive sponges are popular and very useful sponges for everyday general cleaning.
-They will give you the benefits of both cellulose and abrasive sponges since they are two-sided.
-However, the abrasive side can come in different levels of toughness, and for everyday usage you want a non-scratch, low abrasive level.
+Great for cleaning dishes, bathroom surfaces, countertops, and more, these sponges will give you the benefits of both cellulose and abrasive sponges since they are two-sided.
+However, the abrasive side can come in different levels of toughness; for everyday usage, you want a non-scratch, low abrasive level.

 Dry sponges are made of a rubber mixture and are meant to be used dry.
 They are great to use on surfaces that cannot tolerate moisture and water.
-They are commonly used to clean soot from surfaces after a fire, such as, fireplace mantels, screens, bricks, curtains and carpet, and are great for removing pet hair from furniture and clothes.
-Also good for wallpapered walls and fabric window coverings.
-Once the side of a dry sponge is completely covered with dirt, soot or animal hair, you simply slice that part of the sponge off and you have a fresh side to clean with again.
+They are commonly used to clean soot from surfaces after a fire—such as fireplace mantels, screens, bricks, curtains, and carpet—and are great for removing pet hair from furniture and clothes.
+These sponges are also good for wallpapered walls and fabric window coverings.
+Once the side of a dry sponge is completely covered with dirt, soot, or animal hair, you simply slice that part of the sponge off and you have a fresh side to clean with again.

-The Magic Eraser scrubbers have been known to work like magic for moms.
-This scrubber is water-activated, so after you wet it, you’re ready to start cleaning.
-It works well on many surfaces including scuffs, crayons and pencil marks on the walls, counter tops, and much more.
-There are different versions available for different cleaning needs, but they should never be used on your skin or really glossy surfaces, like the hood of your car.
-Look for the kitchen version, which is great for cleaning built up grease, baked on stains, and tough grime.
+Magic Erasers have been known to work like magic for moms and dads.
+This scrubber is water-activated so after you wet it, you’re ready to start cleaning.
+It works well on many surfaces including scuffs, crayons, and pencil marks on the walls, countertops, and much more.
+There are different versions available for different cleaning needs, but they should never be used on your skin or glossy surfaces.
+Look for the kitchen version of Magic Eraser scrubbers, which are great for cleaning built-up grease, baked-on stains, and tough grime.

-Microfiber cloths are made from synthetic materials so the fibers are much thinner than the fibers on regular cloths.
-They can absorb dirt and oil, but are soft enough that they will not scratch or damage surfaces in the home.
-They don’t shed, so they are great for cleaning glass and mirrors.
-They also make great dust cloths because they are electrostatic and naturally attract the dust.
-With the right stainless steel cleaner they are great for stainless steel surfaces.
+Microfiber cloths are made from synthetic materials, making the fibers much thinner than those on regular cloths.
+They can absorb dirt and oil but are soft enough to not scratch or damage surfaces in the home.
+They don’t shed so they are great for cleaning glass and mirrors.
+Microfiber cloths are also great for dusting because they are electrostatic and, with the right cleaner, they can be great for cleaning stainless steel surfaces.